Skip to content

 Wander through Parco Sempione and Visit the Castle Sforzesco

 If you only have limited time, a walk around Parco Sempione to see the Castle Sforzesco is worthwhile.
 It is only a short walk from the Duomo.
-However, I don’t recommend paying to visit the museums since it is admittedly a bit boring (and this is coming from someone who loves history!) and there are better ways to spend your time in Milan.
+However, I don’t recommend paying to visit the museum since it is admittedly a bit boring (and this is coming from someone who loves history!) and there are better ways to spend your time in Milan.

 Even without tickets, you can walk through the castle doors and inside the castle’s enormous courtyard, so take advantage of that bonus.
 Here, we love free things.